Take the stage: Planning for LGBTQ+ families

 Surrogacy is another option.
 Complex medical procedures, legal processes, people and services involved can lead to significant costs that can range from $60,000 to $150,0003

 Research shows that millennials, in particular, are focused on making sure their aging loved ones or parents are taken care of.4 You can smooth the transition from being a dependent to being a caretaker by talking to them about their needs.
 If you have a complicated relationship with family, consider enlisting the support of a trusted relative or friend who can help.

 You … plus a dog, cat, iguana …

 We know that millennials are marrying and having children later in life than previous generations.
 So, it’s not surprising that 44 percent of millennials consider their pets to be “starter children” and a whopping 75 percent own a dog.5 If you’re thinking of bringing a fur baby into your family, consider pet insurance.
 It can be an affordable way to help defray the cost of keeping your pet healthy and happy.

 As your family grows, a strong income protection strategy can help bridge the gap if you are unable to work due to illness or injury.
 It’s one less “what if?” to worry about.

-Among Americans, top priorities include educating their children and protecting their future.6 Whole life insurance can help you do both, with a guaranteed death benefit for loved ones and a guaranteed cash value that can be applied to education.7,8 Who you designate as a beneficiary is your choice — life insurance helps protect any type of family.
+Among Americans, top priorities include raising their children well and protecting their future.6 Whole life insurance can help you do both, providing a guaranteed death benefit for loved ones and a guaranteed cash value that can be applied to education.7,8 Who you designate as a beneficiary is your choice — life insurance helps protect any type of family.

 Developing a savings strategy as early as possible is another smart way to help fund your child’s higher education.
-Regularly saving 15 to 20 percent of your income is a good target.
-Here’s how to get started.
+In 2020, it cost between $26,820 – $54,880 to send a child to a four-year college.
+10 If you have or adopt a child now, rising college prices will cause an increase in required funding by the time they are college ready.
+To prepare, regularly saving 15 to 20 percent of your income is a good target.